Arizona State vs. SMU College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Arizona State Performance Insights

 - The Sun Devils are outscoring opponents by 1.9 points per game with a +13 scoring differential overall.
-They put up 67.3 points per game (312th in college basketball) and allow 65.4 per outing (66th in college basketball).
+They put up 67.3 points per game (317th in college basketball) and give up 65.4 per contest (64th in college basketball).

-- Arizona State grabs 33.7 rebounds per game (164th in college basketball) while conceding 39.9 per contest to its opponents.
-It is outrebounded by 6.2 boards per game.
+- Arizona State falls short in the rebound battle by an average of 6.2 boards.
+It is collecting 33.7 rebounds per game (165th in college basketball) compared to its opponents' 39.9 per contest.

-- Arizona State makes 5.6 three-pointers per game (316th in college basketball) at a 28.5% rate (324th in college basketball), compared to the 7.1 per contest its opponents make while shooting 27.0% from deep.

-- The Sun Devils' 84.0 points per 100 possessions on offense rank 335th in college basketball, and the 81.7 points they allow per 100 possessions rank 38th in college basketball.
+- The Sun Devils average 84 points per 100 possessions on offense (336th in college basketball), and give up 81.7 points per 100 possessions (35th in college basketball).

-- Arizona State has won the turnover battle by 3.6 turnovers per game, committing 10.7 (94th in college basketball play) while forcing 14.3 (67th in college basketball).
+- Arizona State has committed 3.6 fewer turnovers per game than its opponents, averaging 10.7 (96th in college basketball action) while forcing 14.3 (66th in college basketball).

 SMU Performance Insights

-- The Mustangs' +112 scoring differential (outscoring opponents by 12.4 points per game) is a result of putting up 74.4 points per game (196th in college basketball) while allowing 62.0 per contest (22nd in college basketball).
+- The Mustangs are outscoring opponents by 12.4 points per game, with a +112 scoring differential overall.
+They put up 74.4 points per game (189th in college basketball) and allow 62 per outing (22nd in college basketball).

-- SMU records 34.8 rebounds per game (117th in college basketball) while allowing 30.7 per contest to opponents.
-It outrebounds opponents by 4.1 boards per game.
+- The 34.8 rebounds per game SMU accumulates rank 117th in college basketball, 4.1 more than the 30.7 its opponents collect.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.